headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 The deployment of the resource files can take some time depending on the number of changed files.
 After an initial deployment the deployment should be much quicker as only the changed resources are deployed which normally only happen when files are changed outside of IntelliJ IDEA.

 The **forced** deployed will take its time as all resource files are deployed.
-This option should only be used when the project is out of sync with the server.
+This option should only be used when the project is out of sync with the server but it's execution can be limited to a selected module.

 This are the icon to deploy the modules:

 ![Deploy / Forced Deploy](./img/2.5.Plugin.Deploy.Module.png)

+**Attention**: the **Forced Deployment** is temporary ignoring the cached timestamps.
+If this deployment fails all caches are still in effect.

 #### Deploy of Selected Module